godfreyndlovu/Risk-Management-Lab/README.md

 ## Security Controls checklist

-#### Here is my assessment of whether Botium Toys has actively implemented the following critical security controls..
+#### Here is my assessment of whether Botium Toys has actively implemented the following critical security controls.

 | Control                                   | Yes             | No              | Explanation                                   |